 In March 1980, ACCA experienced a re-birth and renewed enthusiasm and the establishment of the College Recruitment Association for Hispanics (CRAH).
 Both organizations have had the same goal in mind: to make college education a reality for Latino youth in the state of Michigan.

-Like a phoenix rising out of the flames, in February 1993, CRAH underwent a revitalization and re-grouped to establish Advocates for Latino Student Advancement in Michigan Education (A.L.S.A.M.E.).
+In February 1993, CRAH underwent a revitalization and re-grouped to establish Advocates for Latino Student Advancement in Michigan Education (A.L.S.A.M.E.).

 Alsame has been active state wide in sponsoring college fairs for Latino students and parents, disseminating information about colleges and universities to students and community agencies, and gathering data which will assist Latino students in their pursuit of higher education.

 In addition, Alsame has been a resource not only to educational entities but also to organizations in the non-educational arena interested in the economic and political welfare of Latino students in the state of Michigan.